Linear Adversarial Concept Erasure: Optimizing the Relaxed Objective

-Upon termination of the optimization process, we perform spectral decomposition of $P$, and return a projection matrix to the space spanned by the first $D-k$ eigenvectors (to ensure a proper orthogonal projection matrix that neutralizes a rank-$k$ subspace).
-The process is summarized in \cref{algorithm}.
-The matrix $P$ can then be used to mitigate bias in the dataset $X$ by projecting $X \gets X P$.
+Upon termination of the optimization process, we return the closest vertex of the Fantope.
+To do so, we perform a spectral decomposition of $\PP$ and return the orthogonal projection matrix $\PP_{\text{final}}$ whose range spans the first $D-\targetdimension$ eigenvectors.
+The process is discussed in more detail in \cref{app:optimization}.